-4 Joint Overview and Scrutiny Committees (JOSC)
+4. Joint Overview and Scrutiny Committees (JOSC)

 4.1 Little use has been made of the arrangements for JOSCs.
 Therefore, the Panel has decided to delete the payment from the framework.
-If, in future, a JOSC is formed by an individual council and it wishes to remunerate, it can apply using the arrangements contained in paragraphs 3.29 and 3.30.
+If, in future, a JOSC is formed by an individual council and it wishes to remunerate, it can apply using the arrangements contained in paragraphs 3.26 and 3.27.
 The current JOSCs in operation will continue without need for further confirmation.
+The applicable salaries are set out in the following determinations.